ActuallyJustAVirus/Java-graph-visualizer/README.md

-## Java graph visualizer
+## GeoMaster
-Uses java to dispalay a graph
+A Java graph visualizer